Build a Homelab server using an old laptop

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/xiangfeidexiaohuo/pve-diy/master/pve.sh)"

-You can select and configure as needed.
+You can choose to configure as needed.

-Installing X Environment
+Install X Environment

-In short, it’s just a few commands:
+Simply put, it’s just a few lines of commands:

 1